pingcap/tidb-operator/docs/design-proposals/2021-11-24-graceful-reschedule-tikv-pod.md

-An EvictLeader status willbe added to the `TiKVStatus`:
+An EvictLeader status will be added to the `TiKVStatus`:

 ```go
 +type EvictLeaderStatus struct {